justeslam/offsec2/README.md

 # Scripts
-A repository of useful scripts.
+A repository of useful scripts that will help you pass the OSCP.